tmtsoftware/csw/docs/src/main/commons/logging_aggregator.md

 ### C++

 For C++ developers, it is recommended to use the [spdlog](https://github.com/gabime/spdlog) library along with [spdlog-setup](https://github.com/guangie88/spdlog_setup) add-on library for logging in files.
+This add-on allows spdlog to be configured using a file instead of hardcoding it.

 The following code snippet will explain how to use `spdlog`: